Richard Branson on space flight: I'm going to enjoy every second - KRDO

 By Jackie Wattles, CNN Business

-Richard Branson will boldly go where no space baron has gone before on Sunday, when he steps onto the supersonic space plane from his rocket venture, Virgin Galactic.
+Richard Branson has boldly gone where no space baron has gone before, when he rocketed to more than 50 miles above Earth in the space plane from his rocket venture, Virgin Galactic.

-Virgin Galactic’s VSS Unity, as the spaceplane is called, has conducted more than 20 test flights, three of which have reached the edge of space and made five Virgin Galactic employees into pin-carrying astronauts.
-But Branson’s flight will make him the first billionaire founder of space company to actually travel into space aboard a vehicle he helped fund.
+Virgin Galactic’s VSS Unity, as the spaceplane is called, conducted more than 20 test flights, three of which reached the edge of space and made five Virgin Galactic employees into pin-carrying astronauts.
+But Branson’s flight made him the first billionaire founder of space company to actually travel into space aboard a vehicle he helped fund.

-Branson’s flight will take off in the early hours of Sunday, July 11, weather permitting.
-Virgin Galactic will be posting a livestream — which will be hosted by comedian Stephen Colbert, a spokesperson confirmed to CNN — that morning.
-Grammy-nominated singer Khalid will also be debuting a new song at the landing site after Branson’s anticipated return, Rolling Stone reported.

-CNN Business will also be sharing the livestream and running a live blog with updates.
+Branson’s flight took off from Spaceport America in Truth or Consequences, New Mexico.
+Virgin Galactic’s livestream is here, and CNN Business will also be sharing the livestream and our running live blog with updates is here.

 - Beth Moses, who holds the title of Chief Astronaut Instructor at Virgin Galactic and will handle the training for all of the company’s future customers.
 She’s flown to space on VSS Unity once before, during a 2019 test flight.
 Moses, an aerospace engineer, won’t just be along for the ride.
 She’ll be ensuring her fellow passengers stay safe and ensure that Virgin Galactic collects all the data it needs because this flight will be, at the end of the day, still a test flight.